Gecheverria/DB-Nerdery-Challenges/README.md

 4. Get the three users with the most money after making movements.

 ```
+SELECT u.name,
+       SUM(Case
+               WHEN m.type = 'IN' THEN m.mount
+               WHEN m.type = 'OUT' THEN -m.mount
+               WHEN m.type = 'OTHER' THEN -m.mount
+               else
-SELECT u.name AS user, SUM((CASE WHEN m.type = 'IN' THEN m.mount ELSE - m.mount END) + a.mount) AS net_amount
+                   COALESCE(CASE WHEN m.account_to = a.id THEN m.mount ELSE 0 END, 0) -
+                   COALESCE(CASE WHEN m.account_from = a.id THEN m.mount ELSE 0 END, 0)
+           END
+       ) AS total_balance
 FROM users AS u
 JOIN accounts AS a ON u.id = a.user_id
-JOIN movements AS m ON m.account_from = a.id
+JOIN movements AS m ON a.id = m.account_from OR a.id = m.account_to
-GROUP BY u.name
+GROUP BY u.id
-ORDER BY net_amount DESC
+ORDER BY total_balance DESC
 LIMIT 3
 ;
 ```